RohitBavkar/timer-game/README.md

-# Timer Game Practice Project
+# Timer Game - Use of Refs and Portal

 https://rohitbavkar.github.io/timer-game/